mila-iqia/blocks/docs/tutorial.rst

 >>> from blocks.bricks.cost import CategoricalCrossEntropy
 >>> cost = CategoricalCrossEntropy().apply(y.flatten(), y_hat)

-To make sure that our network doesn't overfit we can use regularization, that is, we will penalize the complexity of the model.
-We will use :math:`L2`-regularization, also known as *weight decay*.
-So our final objective function is:
+To reduce the risk of overfitting, we can penalize excessive values of the parameters by adding a :math:`L2`-regularization term (also known as *weight decay*) to the objective function:

 .. math:: l(\mathbf{f}(\mathbf{x}), y) = -\log f(\mathbf{x})_y + \lambda_1\|\mathbf{W}^{(1)}\|^2 + \lambda_2\|\mathbf{W}^{(2)}\|^2